pyinstaller/pyinstaller/doc/source/Manual.rst

       datas = [ ('/usr/share/icons/education_*.png', 'icons') ]

-   If you need to collect multiple directories or nested directories, you can use helper functions from the ``PyInstaller.hooks.utils`` module (see below) to create this list, for example::
+   If you need to collect multiple directories or nested directories, you can use helper functions from the ``PyInstaller.utils.hooks`` module (see below) to create this list, for example::

       datas = collect_data_files('submodule1')